FormidableLabs/react-native-zephyr/docs/styling-methods.md

 ## The `makeStyledComponent` component wrapper

-The `makeStyledComponent` function wraps a component and adds `classes` and `darkClasses` props to the wrapped component, to which you pass style classes to and it will take care of transforming those classes into a style.
+The `makeStyledComponent` method wraps a component and adds `classes` and `darkClasses` props to the wrapped component, to which you pass style classes to and it will take care of transforming those classes into a style.
 With this approach, we recommend you exporting single instances of wrapped components:

 ```ts title="styles.ts"
 import { createStyleBuilder } from "react-native-zephyr";